This course is only available for students in the BA International Studies who have passes Japanese 1 Beginners and Japanese 2 Pre-intermediate.

 5. ask for or give simple information to a friend about the culture and customs of one another’s countries or regions, such as how to greet people and meal etiquette.

-6. write very brief reports to a standard conventionalised format, which pass on routine factual information and state reasons for actions.
+6. write short reports/diary to a standard conventionalised format, which pass on routine factual information and state reasons for actions.

 8. make a well-organized, simple presentation about, for example, environmental issues in one’s country, and respond to anticipated questions in an international gathering or other events, if one has prepared beforehand